skim7713/skim7713.github.io/research.md

    - "Legacies of Authoritarianism."
 In *Handbook of Political Socialization*, edited by Jill S. Greenlee and Zoe M. Oxley.
 De Gruyter.

 **Working Papers**
-   - "Prejudice and Protest: The Long-term Effects of Ethnic Discrimination on Anti-China Protest in Indonesia." with Yujeong Yang.
-Revise and resubmit at _Comparative Politics_
    - "[Pixelated Authoritarian Nostalgia: The Use of Nostalgic Rhetoric of Former Dictators in the Media.](https://sanghoonkimleffingwell.org/assets/projects/pixelated/)" with Hyein Ko.
    - "Too Young to be Nostalgic?: Young Voters and the Rise in Authoritarian Nostalgia."
    - "Right in the Past, Left in the Present?: Ideological Orientation and Political Nostalgia."